Gentient

 Weighting for Godot

 "Waiting for Godot" is a classic play in which the characters are waiting for someone named Godot, but he never arrives.
 My experience with weight loss had a similar "never going to happen" feel to it.
 I tried and failed at dieting for 2 years, and then I went from 188 lbs to 160 in 6 weeks.
 It was easy.
 This topic tells you how.
-Ten years later I am 150 lbs, because I want to be.
+Twenty years later I am 145 lbs, because I want to be.
 I have complete control of my weight.
 I think everyone really should have this knowledge, so I wrote up my experience and findings.

 New Element Training